This will delete your progress and chat data for all chapters in this course, and cannot be undone!

 Pentagons are a bit trickier.
 We already saw that regular pentagons , but what about non-regular ones?

-So far, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.
-No one knows if there are any others, or if these 15 are the only ones…
+Over time, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.

 Tessellations in Art